+Titian was the established master in Venice but his later contemporaries included Tintoretto and of course, Veronese.
+Paolo decorated the Sala dei Consiglio dei Dieci and the Sala dei Tre Capi del Consiglio.
 His ceiling paintings for the Doge's Palace and the Marciana Library established him as a master of Venetian painting.
 He was even awarded a prize for his work by the famous Titian.

 The architect Andrea Palladio had completed a villa for the Barbaro family in Maser, and Paolo was invited to decorate the villa with frescoes.
-The decoration included portraits of the Barbaro family, with the ceilings painted with mythological figures, the work is the artist's most important fresco cycle and was a great success for both artist and architect.
+The decoration included portraits of the Barbaro family, with the ceilings painted with mythological figures.
+The work is the artist's most important fresco cycle and was a great success for both artist and architect.

 The monks of the San Giorgio Maggiore Monastery in Venice commissioned Veronese to produce a huge painting The Marriage at Cana.
 The work began in 1562 and was completed barely a year later in 1563.
 The story of the wedding feast, The Marriage at Cana, comes from the New Testament.
 It tells of Jesus and his disciples attending a wedding at Cana in Galilee.
 Jesus commanded the servants to fill jugs with water and he then performed his first miracle:- turning the water into wine.